Air Head composting toilets work by separating liquids from solids automatically through the unique design of the toilet bowl.

 The unit has a low-power 12-volt fan at the end of the flexible vent hose that provides a constant negative pressure to pull moisture and odour out of the toilet.
 Even after long lay-ups, there is no holding tank smell.

-The liquid tank will hold approximately four days use per person if used exclusively.
+The liquid tank will hold 7.5 litres, which is approximately two to three days use per person if used exclusively, although we recommend daily emptying regardless.

 Not sure which toilet is right for you, need a quote or want to know a little more information?